 COVID-19 has changed the practice of law.
 Whether the changes are permanent or temporary, many have occasioned increased risks of malpractice claims against lawyers and law firms.
 To help our clients meet these new challenges, Goldberg Segalla has compiled a guide for avoiding and mitigating legal malpractice claims stemming from COVID-19.
 The link is available HERE. …Continue Reading

 In May 2019, Section 8-107 of title 8 of the NYC admin code was amended to make it unlawful for an employer and others to test for marijuana or THC as a condition of employment.
 This law becomes effective May 10, 2020.
 The NYC Commission on Human Rights is promulgating rules for the implementation of this law.
 There was a public hearing on Jan.
-9, 2020 concerning potential exceptions to the general prohibition on pre-employment testing to which written testimony by interested parties was submitted. …Continue Reading
+9, 2020 concerning potential exceptions to the general prohibition on pre-employment testing to which written testimony by interested parties was submitted.
+There …Continue Reading

 - Make sure that the Homeowners Association (HOA)/Condominium board of directors includes protocols wherein its owners are aware of the rules (declaration and by-laws) and have appropriate expectations when living in the community.